-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES ASPECT/IMPACT access by unauthorised persons i.e. children / animals etc. 8.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES access by unauthorised persons i.e. children / animals etc. 8.
 Fire prevention facilities must be present at all storage facilities.
 9. Storage areas containing chemical substances / materials must be clearly sign posted.
 10. Proper storage facilities for the storage of oils, paints, grease, fuels, chemicals and any hazardous materials to be used must be provided to prevent the migration of spillage into the ground and groundwater regime around the temporary storage area(s).
 These pollution prevention measures for storage must include a bund wall high enough to contain at least 110% of any stored volume, and this must be sited away from drainage lines in a site with the approval of the Project Manager.
 The bund wall must be high enough to contain 110% of the total volume of the stored hazardous material with an additional allocation for potential stormwater events.
-11. These storage facilities (including any tanks) must be on an METHOD MANAGEMENT any tanks) must be on an impermeable surface that is protected from the ingress of storm water from surrounding areas and that will not infiltrate into the ground in order to ensure that accidental spillage does not pollute local soil or water resources.
+11. These storage facilities (including any tanks) must be on an impermeable surface that is protected from the ingress of storm water from surrounding areas and that will not infiltrate into the ground in order to ensure that accidental spillage does not pollute local soil or

-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES All fuel storage areas must be roofed to avoid creation of dirty stormwater.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES All fuel storage areas must be roofed to avoid creation of dirty stormwater 13.
 Material Safety Data Sheets (MSDSs) shall be readily available on site for all chemicals to be used on site.
 Where possible the available, MSDS's must additionally include information on ecological impacts and measures to minimise negative environmental impacts during accidental releases or escapes.
-Staff dealing with these materials / substances must be aware of their potential impacts and follow the appropriate safety measures.
+14. Staff dealing with these materials / substances must be aware of their potential impacts and follow the appropriate safety measures.
 15. An approved waste disposal contractor must be employed to remove and recycle waste oil, if practical.
 The contractor must ensure that its staff is made aware of the health risks associated with any hazardous substances used and has been provided with the appropriate protective clothing/equipment in case of spillages or accidents and have received the necessary training.
 16. All excess cement and concrete mixes are to be contained on the construction site prior to disposal off site.
 17. All major spills as specified in the contractor emergency response procedure of any materials, chemicals, fuels or other potentially

-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAME hazardous or pollutant substances must be cleaned immediately, and the cause of the spill investigated.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES hazardous or pollutant substances must be cleaned immediately and the cause of the spill investigated.
 Preventative measures must be identified and submitted to the MC and ECO for information.
 Emergency response procedures to be followed and implemented.
-18. Concrete mixing be undertaken in a bunded area outside watercourse buffer areas to ensure that no accidental runoff will enter watercourses.
-19. Construction Camp: Drainage of construction camp 20.
-Surface drainage measures must be established in the Construction Camps so as to prevent: Ponding of water.
-Erosion as a result of accelerated runoff; and, 21.
+Construction Camp: Drainage of construction camp 18.
+Surface drainage measures must be established in the Construction Camps so as to prevent: Ponding of water; Erosion as a result of accelerated runoff; and, 19.
 Uncontrolled discharge of polluted runoff.
 Holder of the EA Contractor As per specialist requirements.
 Storm Water Management Plan provided and accepted prior to construction commencing.
 Storm Water Management Plan implemented.
 Erosion plan implemented and hydrological measures in place.
+Continuous.
+Construction Traffic and Acce ess 1 Construction Traffic Construction routes and required access roads must be clearly defined.
+Recommendations of the stormwater management plan must be implemented.
+Delivery of equipment must be undertaken with the minimum amount of trips to reduce the carbon footprint of these activities Access of all construction and material delivery vehicles should be strictly controlled, especially during Holder of the EA Contractor n/a A traffic management strategy developed and implemented throughout the construction and operation phases.
+Storm Water Management Plan implemented.
+Ensure the EMPr is adhered to.
 Continuous.